Arkitecth/landing_page/README.md

-# Frontend Mentor - Workit landing page solution
+# Workit landing page solution

 This is a solution to the [Workit landing page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/workit-landing-page-2fYnyle5lu).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.